SvenMichaelKlose/bender/README.md

 ### data

-Causes the assemble to mute output until an "end" directive is found.
+Causes the assembler to mute output until an "end" directive is found.
 Great for layouting zero pages for example.

 ### end